Ultramicrotomy for Electron Microscopy

 Figure 8.
 Manipulation of sections.
 Sections (white arrow) being manipulated with an eyelash brush (blue arrow) (A).
 The sections are then collected onto a grid (B).

 Sections are compressed during the cutting process.
-You can reduce compression by using an oscillating diamond knife or stretching the sections with either a heat pen or chloroform vapour (please pay attention to relevant chemical health and safety information).
+You can reduce compression by using an oscillating diamond knife or stretching the sections with either a heat pen or chloroform vapor (please pay attention to relevant chemical health and safety information).

 Collection of Sections